 YouTube Kids is something kid’s dreams are made of, or at least I think it is of my toddler’s dreams.
 But it can also be what parent’s nightmares are made of because of all the mom guilt that seems to come into play with screen time.

 YouTube content for kids wasn’t a thing when my girls were little so YouTube kids really took me by surprise with my toddler son this time around.

-But I starting watching with him and actually came to like the guy as he actually shared educational content.
+But I started watching with him and actually came to like the guy as he actually shared educational content.
 He’s basically lightyears better than watching useless toy reviews and unboxing videos.